 - Herniated discs: Spinal discs can tear, bulge, or leak after a sudden accident.

-- Pinched nerves: Tissue or bones can push against nerves during an accident, causing a lot of pain.
+- Pinched nerves: Tissue or bones can push against nerves during an accident, causing much pain.

 - Neck fractures: Broken necks are rare, but they can happen.
 A fractured neck or spine needs immediate treatment.